tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/SDK 下载/版本历史_intl_en.md

 ### Version 6.5.7272 Released on June 12, 2019
 - iOS & Android: supported uploading images.
-- Android: fixed the problem of occasional openGL errors during the generation of UGSV.
+- Android: fixed the problem of occasional OpenGL errors during the generation of UGSV.
 - Android: fixed the problem of image updating failure when users pause and rotate a video during editing.

 ### Version 6.4.7328 Released on May 15, 2019